Cinque Terre visiting all 5 towns

 View from window in our AirBnB in Corniglia on Italy's Cinque Terre

 We stayed two nights in Cinque Terre however, we arrived late afternoon and left in the morning, giving us only one full day.
-If you want to be able to see all five towns and walk or hike in Cinque Terre, you should aim for longer.
-During our stay, we only did one walk and we wanted to do another but just didn’t allow enough time.
-We both wish we had of given more time to this spectacular Italian coastal area.
+If you want to be able to see all five towns and walk in Cinque Terre, you should aim for longer.
+During our stay, we only had enough time for one walk and wished we had time for another.
+We both feel we should have given more time to this spectacular Italian coastal area.
+Two nights would probably have been enough time in Cinque Terre if we had planned our itinerary better.

 One reason people travel to Cinque Terre is that it’s full of paths and trails ranging from easy walks to difficult hikes.
 Sentiero Azzurro or Blue Path is a popular choice due to it following the coastline and being the easiest.